-As the Distinguished Military Graduate of the Lamar Army ROTC program in1984, Brian was commissioned as an officer in the U.S. Army and served in numerous training deployments and two operational deployments.
+As the Distinguished Military Graduate of the Lamar Army ROTC program in 1984, Brian was commissioned as an officer in the U.S. Army and served a 20-year career with numerous training deployments and two operational deployments.
 In 1990, he deployed to Operation Desert Shield/Desert Storm, where he was awarded the Bronze Star for Exceptional Meritorious Achievement.
-In 1998, he deployed to Central America as the Joint Operations Officer for Joint Task Force Aguila.
-In 2001, Brian was serving on the Department of the Army staff as the military aide to the Deputy Assistant Chief of Staff for Installation Management.
+In 1998, he deployed to Central America as the Joint Operations Officer for Joint Task Force Aguila to execute humanitarian relief operations in the aftermath of Hurricane Mitch.
+In 2001, Brian was serving on the Department of the Army staff at the Pentagon as the military aide to the Deputy Assistant Chief of Staff for Installation Management.

 On September 11, 2001, when American Airlines Flight 77 was crashed just yards away from his second floor Pentagon office, Brian was critically wounded and severely burned.
 Of the burns that covered more than 60 percent of his body, nearly half were third degree in severity.
 Today, following 39 operations, months of hospitalization and numerous skin grafts, Brian has made a miraculous recovery.
 Despite physical limitations, he testifies not only to his physical healing, but the ultimate miracle of grace through Christ.
 He was awarded the Purple Heart for wounds received that day.
 Upon retirement in July 2004, he was awarded the Legion of Merit.

-After his retirement from the Army, Brian and his wife Mel launched Face The Fire Ministries, a non-profit organization that supports critical burn survivors and wounded servicemen and women and their families.
-Together, Brian and Mel authored Refined by Fire: A Family’s Triumph of Love and Faith, which chronicles their life-changing ordeal.
+From 2004 to 2017, Brian and his wife, Mel, operated Face the Fire Ministries, a non-profit organization they jointly founded to support critical-burn survivors and wounded service-members and their families.
+In 2004, the Birdwells jointly authored Refined by Fire: A Family’s Triumph of Love and Faith, which chronicles their life-changing ordeal.
 Through the years, Brian has been profiled in numerous national and regional media outlets.